rajinder-yadav/furi/README.md

 ### Use a router to declare routes

-Below we declare a route honder on a router, then we mouth the router to the Furi instance.
+Below we declare a route handler on a router, then we mouth the router to the Furi instance.

 ```ts
 const furi = Furi.create();